-I'm grateful that Mrs. PoP from Planting Our Pennies is a part of the series this week.
+I'm grateful that Mrs. PoP from Planting Our Pennies agreed to be a part of the Sunday Blogger Series this week.

 Why did you start Planting Our Pennies?

-How long have you been involved with finance and blogging?
+How long have you been involved with finance?

 How do you handle your own finances?
-What systems do you employ with budgets, investing, and career?
+What systems do you use?

 I (Mrs. PoP) am the numbers one in the relationship, so I run most of the day to day budgeting – though really mint is doing most of the heavy lifting when it comes to staying on track and keeping the categories straight.

 What's the biggest financial mistake you've ever made?
-What did you learn from it?
+What did you learn?

-What are your goals this year and beyond with Planting Our Pennies?
+What are your goals with Planting Our Pennies?

 Mostly our goals with Planting Our Pennies are pretty simple.
 We'd like to keep sharing what we know and the lessons we continue to learn about trying to grow our wealth as a young couple, and hopefully continue sparking conversations elsewhere along those lines.

 Thanks again to Mrs. PoP for being a part of the Sunday Blogger series!
-Check her out on her site and also on Twitter.
+You can chat with her on Twitter.
 If you’re interesting in being interviewed as part of the Sunday Blogger series, please email me.